cotes2020/jekyll-theme-chirpy/README.md

 ## Documentation

-For more details on usage, please refer to the tutorial on the [demo website](https://cotes2020.github.io/chirpy-demo/).
-At the same time, a copy of the tutorial is also available on the [wiki](https://github.com/cotes2020/jekyll-theme-chirpy/wiki).
+For more details on usage, please refer to the tutorial on the [demo website](https://cotes2020.github.io/chirpy-demo/) / [wiki](https://github.com/cotes2020/jekyll-theme-chirpy/wiki).
 Note that the tutorial is based on the [latest tag](https://github.com/cotes2020/jekyll-theme-chirpy/tags), and the features of the default branch are usually ahead of the documentation.

 ## Contributing